Leica X-U Typ 113 vs Nikon W300

 - More modern: Was introduced somewhat (1 year and 4 months) more recently.

-If the count of individual advantages (bullet points above) is taken as a guide, the W300 comes out slightly ahead of the X-U Typ 113 (12 : 11 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the W300 emerges as the winner of the match-up (13 : 11 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.